hughbarney/femto/README.md

 Femto is based on the Atto codebase [0] (as of Atto 1.6) Atto was based on the public domain code of Anthony Howe's editor (commonly known as Anthony's Editor or AE, [2]).

+## Femto 1.5 20 June 2016
+* Added automatic matching of parenthesis {}() and []
+* Fixed bug where a new file created when file not found did not have a buffer created

+## Femto 1.4 13 June 2016
+* Initialised buffer name to empty string
+* Added basic colour scheme

 ## Femto v1.3 12 June 2016
 * Fixed defect with paste command introduced in v1.1
 * Added messages on copy and cut to show how many bytes